GMAT to GMAT Focus Score Conversion Table 2026 | Calculator & Percentile Guide

 • Duration: Reduced to 2 hours and 15 minutes.

-Section Details
+Section Details and Question Format Changes

-• Quantitative Reasoning:
+• Quantitative Reasoning (Math Section):

 • Traditional GMAT: 31 questions in 62 minutes, including problem-solving and data sufficiency.